 Where do you get your mail?

 How did you make your dream happen without retiring?

 We had to shift our thinking.
 The journey to freedom begins in your head.
 Once we delved into things with a possibility attitude, things began to look differently and turned into opportunities instead of obstacles.

 Let us give you an example.
 Neither of our jobs naturally transitioned to the road.
 Bryan was in a manufacturing position and Luann was a practice manager for a medical office.

 Taking the skills we did have we researched opportunities that could be done remotely.
 We set up a small business entity.
 Bryan took a course on RV Maintenance.
 That class had a business bent to it where you could learn to do RV inspections for money.

 Luann had an accounting background and took a course in building her own bookkeeping business.
 One day the realization hit her – the doctor she was working for could be her first client!
 She pitched it to him and the rest is history!
 Shifting your mind is definitely the first step in creating your dream life.

 How long do you plan to live this way?

 What is your full-time RV set up?

-We bought a 2008 Tiffin Allegro Bus from the previous owners who had kept it in a garage most of the time and only used it to travel back and forth from Virginia to Florida for their winter fix.
+Our original full-time RV was a 2008 42′ Tiffin Allegro Bus from the previous owners who had kept it in a garage most of the time and only used it to travel back and forth from Virginia to Florida for their winter fix.
 There are stellar deals out there for those who look.
-We chose to buy used because we wanted a higher end motorhome and wasn’t able to afford that kind new.
+We chose to buy used because we wanted a higher end motorhome and wasn’t able to afford that high-end RV new.
 Buying used can be scary but read this post about RV inspections and don’t let used scare you.
-We flat tow a 2015 Chevy Colorado that carries our e-bikes on the back.